mariaisabeljuarezgomez/lyric_art_studio/COMPREHENSIVE_PROJECT_REVIEW.md

 ## **PROJECT OVERVIEW**

-This is a **LyricArt Studio Website** - a comprehensive e-commerce platform for selling custom music lyric designs in various formats (SVG, PDF, PNG, EPS).
+This is a **Lyric Art Studio Website** - a comprehensive e-commerce platform for selling custom music lyric designs in various formats (SVG, PDF, PNG, EPS).
 The site features a modern, responsive design with advanced functionality including zoom/pan capabilities, artist profiles, and a robust design database.

 ---